Skip to content

 Section titled “Channel-aware defaults and add-on semantics”

-In Home Assistant add-on mode, detect_ha_addon_channel() infers the installed addon track from the container hostname suffix (-rc, -beta) and then resolves per-track defaults:
+In Home Assistant add-on mode, detect_ha_addon_channel() infers the installed add-on track from the container hostname suffix and resolves fixed per-track defaults:

 stable80808928